 Q: What are my options to encrypt data at rest?

 A: You can choose to encrypt files stored your bucket using Amazon S3 Server-Side Encryption (SSE-S3) or Amazon KMS (SSE-KMS).
 For files stored in EFS, you can choose AWS or customer managed CMK for encryption of files at rest.
 Refer to the documentation for more details on options for at rest encryption of file data and metadata using Amazon EFS.

 Q: Which compliance programs does AWS Transfer Family support?

-A: AWS Transfer Family is PCI-DSS and GDPR compliant, and HIPAA eligible.
-The service is also SOC 1, 2, and 3 compliant.
+A: AWS Transfer Family is compliant with PCI-DSS, GDPR, FedRAMP, and SOC 1, 2, and 3.
+The service is also HIPPA eligible.
 Learn more about services in scope by compliance programs.

 Q: Is AWS Transfer Family FISMA compliant?